Before

-Many blacksmith websites are run by (and for) hobby smiths posing as masters or highly experienced blacksmiths.
-Most 'experienced' hobby smiths that participate in the internet forums are unanimous in pushing the beginner to start with a brake drum forge.
+Many blacksmith websites are run by (and for) hobby smiths posing as masters or experienced blacksmiths.
+Most 'experienced' hobby smiths on the internet forums are unanimous in pushing the beginner to start with a brake drum forge.
+The brake drum people always claim to have years of experience using brake drum forges on a daily basis and making lots of money doing the best work using their brake drum forges.
 They would have the beginner believe that a 'brake drum' forge and a cheap hair dryer are a good substitute for a real blacksmiths bottom blast forge and blower.
 Many of these hobby websites have a slick 'professional' web design appearance that causes the newbie to think he or she is getting the best advice.
-Any attempts to point out serious flaws in brake drum forges are immediately attacked by the regular participants in the chat rooms and discussion forums.
 Any newcomer that dares to question the use of a brake drums in forge design, is immediately and brutally attacked and humiliated until he/she submits or goes away.
-The brake drum people always claim to have years of experience using brake drum forges on a daily basis and making lots of money doing the best work using their brake drum forges.
-These are the people that push the use of brake drum forges on beginners.

 The brake drum masters don't have anywhere near as much experience as they claim using brake drum forges.
 They get very little money for anything they produce with a brake drum forge and they produce very little ironwork anyway.
 Take a look at photos of their work (if they even provide any).
 The work done with a brake drum forge is always of the simplest design and lowest quality - usually 'S' hooks and railroad spike knives, lots and lots of knives.
 The problem with knives is that over 90% of the work to make a knife involves grinding and sanding and polishing.
 So if the brake drum pusher actually has photos, look for photos of their favorite sander or grinder.
 The sanders and grinders take up a very prominent place in the knife grinder's shop.
 Grinding and sanding equipment plays a huge role in the knife grinder's work, but not in the blacksmith's work.
 Also take a quick look at some of the date stamps on these peoples' posts, and it will be apparent that most of these people are on the internet day and night - not working in their shops as blacksmiths.
 These wannabe experts are in fact, inexperienced and unskilled, and they are giving the newcomer advice on how to build the most important tool in the blacksmith's shop!
 Do you see a problem here?
 Real working blacksmiths don't tell newcomers to build brake drum forges!
 They tell the newbie to learn how the best forges work and to build something that functions much like the professional blacksmith's forge.
 Think about it.

 The brake drum pushers refuse to use brake drums in their own forges.
 That's right!
 Despite their own advice urging beginners to use brake drum forges, the owners of those slick hobby smith websites, along with their forum participants, have chosen to use gas forges or coal forges with homemade or commercially made firepots.
 Beginners should question this contradictory philosophy.
 Why do these 'experienced' smiths choose not to use brake drum forges themselves?
 Do you see a problem here?
 No professional smith would ever use a brake drum forge - it is easier to build a high quality forge from wood, steel, brick, concrete, clay, dirt, stone, etc. But now we discover that even the brake drum pushers refuse to use their own brake drum forges.
 Why?
-If the brake drum forge is so cheap and so easy to build, then why does everyone else refuse to use them?
-I will answer this question throughout the rest of this webpage.
+If the brake drum forge is so great, then why do these alleged experts refuse to use them?

 What are the typical reasons for pushing beginners into a brake drum forge?
 They usually go something like this: